-Tips for getting the most out of your November outings
+Tips for getting the most out of your fall bass outings

 Aside from the great fall fishing that’s available across both Carolinas, sitting alone in your kayak on some forgotten stretch of river or the back of a secluded cove and taking in the scenery and solitude is simply good for the soul.